Mercerenies/latitude/docs/tutorial/basics.md

 There isn't a whole lot we can do with this method object right now.
 But we'll learn some new neat things to do with it later.

+## Accessor Syntax

+Sometimes, we want to write our own "assignment" operator.
+In Latitude, it is impossible to override the `:=` operator, but we can do the next best thing by overriding the `=` operator.
+An expression of the form `foo bar = baz` will internally be translated to `foo bar= (baz)`.
+That is, the message `bar=` will be sent to `foo`, along with the argument `baz`.
+A method whose name ends in an `=` is called an accessor method, and accessor methods can take any number of arguments.

+    ;; These expressions are equivalent
+    foo bar (1, 2, 3) = 4.
+    foo bar= (1, 2, 3, 4).

 ## Respecting your Parents

 We've glossed over the inheritance model a bit, but now we will go